 Senior clinical research nurse, NIHR Clinical Research Facility for Experimental Medicine at Guy’s Hospital, London

-“I’d done lots of training of training before but the difference with Mary Seacole is that it allows you to go back into work the very next day and observe how things can change.
+“I’d done lots of training before but the difference with Mary Seacole is that it allows you to go back into work the very next day and observe how things can change.
 It translates so well into the day job.
 I also found the cross-system learning element of it very valuable – you can mix with other people outside your own environment.”

 Stephen Freer, Clinical and operational service lead for the Somerset Improving Access to Psychological Therapies (IAP) team